hanxinwei/hanxinwei-react/README.md

 First version

 # install
-Since this it not registered as a npm module, can be installed via github directly as follow npm install -g git+https://github.com/hanxinwei/hanxinwei-react.git#latest
+Since this it not registered as a npm module, can be installed via github directly as follow: \
+npm install -g git+https://github.com/hanxinwei/hanxinwei-react.git#latest

 # Usage